 How to Install Google Cloud Print on Windows

 As reported in our forum, Google recently added Windows support for its Cloud Print technology.
-It means, you can natively connect printers to the web and share them with your mobiles, tablets and no-printer-computers.
-We thought it would be great idea for everyone and therefore here is a guide explaining you how to install Google cloud Print on Windows.
+It means you can natively connect printers to the web and share them with your mobiles, tablets, and no-printer computers.
+We thought it would be a great idea for everyone and therefore here is a guide explaining to you how to install Google Cloud Print on Windows.

 Why You Should Install Google Cloud Print

-If you frequently print document and images, then it can prove very useful.
+If you frequently print documents and images, then it can prove very useful.
 Google Cloud Print lets you –

 #.
 Share printers with friends and co-workers